Oil Settles Near 4-Year High as Widening Middle East War Fuels Energy Shock

-The ongoing war in Iran continues to drive up global oil and fuel prices, leading to an 'energy shock' and prompting discussions about its severity and impact, with the oil market potentially moving into demand destruction mode if the conflict persists.
+The ongoing conflict, now described as a widening war, continues to drive up global oil and fuel prices, with oil settling near a 4-year high, leading to an 'energy shock' and potentially moving the oil market into demand destruction mode.

 The Story